stripe-samples/checkout-single-subscription/README.md

 ## How to run locally

-This sample includes 5 server implementations in Node, Ruby, Python, Java, and PHP.
+This sample includes 8 server implementations in Node, Ruby, Python, Java, PHP, PHP with Slim, Go and .NET.

 Follow the steps below to run locally.